 Due to globalization, companies are looking to supply chain and logistics for their strategic and competitive advantages.
-Supply chain focus provides a foundation in supply chain and logistics systems with national and global perspective.
-It provides proficiency in problem solving, analytical methods and decision making in a wide variety of industries, including manufacturing, retail, logistics, distribution, healthcare, defense, service, and software.
+The supply chain focus provides a foundation in supply chain and logistics systems with national and global perspectives.
+It provides proficiency in problem solving, analytical methods, and decision making processes in a wide variety of industries, including manufacturing, retail, logistics, distribution, healthcare, defense, service, and software.

 Admission to Lawrence Tech’s Master of Science in Industrial Engineering program is competitive and requires:

-2. An undergraduate degree in engineering, science, math, computer science, or physical science (or other technical field) from an accredited college or university.
+- An undergraduate degree in engineering, science, math, computer science, or physical science (or other technical field) from an accredited college or university (minimum GPA of 3.0).
 Individuals with a degree in a non-engineering field may be required to take prerequisite course work;

 Applicants who do not meet all requirements may be admitted on a conditional basis and will be granted regular status upon the completion of three consecutive graduate-level courses with a minimum 3.0 GPA.

 For more information, contact Lawrence Tech’s Office of Admissions at 800.225.5588 or firstname.lastname@example.org.

 You can also receive the same rigorous education we provide in our campus program fully online.